paulelsner/EOS_connect/README.md

 With the first start of **EOS connect** a default `config.yaml` will be generated in the `\src` folder.
 For full documentation for the different entries go to [CONFIG_README](src/CONFIG_README.md)

-With the default config and a valid EOS server IP/DNS name **EOS connect** should be running out of the box.
+*Note: With the default config and a valid EOS server IP/DNS name entry ('eos -> server') - **EOS connect** should be running out of the box with some static defaults as a start point for a step-by-step commissioning.*

 ## Useful Information